droberson/greylost/README.md

 innundated with these query logs, but WILL get logs for malwaredomain123.xyz if that is an atypical query.

+This can be installed locally, on a resolver/forwarder, or on a machine plugged into a switchport that is mirroring ports.

 ## Installation
 ```
 pip3 install -r requirements.txt